History of the Pinehurst

 The Pinehurst in the 1940s, when the city photographed residential buildings.

-Pelham, the architect, designed the building to minimize distractions from its formal look, building niches for the fire escapes on the street sides of the building to visually hide them.
-In the 1950s, when the owner divided the 11-room apartment on the south side of each floor into three apart-ments, fire escapes had to be added to the exterior and courtyard of the building.
+Pelham, the architect, designed the building to minimize distractions from its formal look, building niches for the fire escapes on the street sides of the building to hide them.
+In the 1950s, when the owner divided the 11-room apartment on the south side of each floor into three apartments, fire escapes had to be added to the exterior and courtyard of the building.

 The bay windows in the lobby were filled with stained glass until the 1970s, when they were irreparably damaged.
 Stained glass also hung in the windows nearest the elevator on each floor until they, too, fell into disrepair.

 The building remained a rental property until July 1985, when the landlord sold it to the residents who created the co-operative corporation, an idea first launched in New York by Finns in 1916 in Sunset Park.
-These days, Pinehurst owners occupy nearly all the apartments and make the decisions about its future.
+These days, Pinehurst owners occupy nearly all of the apartments and make the decisions about its future.
 One of them was to re-adopt its original name, the

 Pinehurst, in 2006 after reviewing historical documents in the New York Public Library.